kristinemlarson/gnssrefl/README.md

 - json is stored in $REFL_CODE/input/p041.json
 - SNR files are stored in $REFL_CODE/2020/snr/p041
 - Reflector Height (RH) results are stored in $REFL_CODE/2020/results/p041
-- I do not save RINEX files.
-In fact, my code deletes them.

 This is a snippet of what the result file would look like

 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/tests/results-snippet.png" width="600">

-*maxF* is a not very helpful name for the RH values (RH comes from the significant frequency in the SNR data.
-I will be changing that column heading, but in case your version has not been fixed yet ....)
-*Amp* is the amplitude of the most significant peak in the periodogram (i.e. the amplitude for the RH you estimated).
+- *Amp* is the amplitude of the most significant peak in the periodogram (i.e. the amplitude for the RH you estimated).
-*DelT* is how long a given rising or setting satellite arc was, in minutes.
-While you have set minimum and maximum elevation angles, there are various reasons why these may not be retrieved in the code.
-The result file thus tells you what the *actual* minimum and maximum elevation angles were in the data are used in the estimation of RH.
+- *DelT* is how long a given rising or setting satellite arc was, in minutes.
+- *emin0* and *emax0* are the min and max observed elevation angles in the arc.
+- *rise/set* tells you wehther the satellite arc was rising or setting
+- *Azim* is the average azimuth angle of the satellite arc
+- *sat* and *freq* are as defined in this document

 If you want a multi-GNSS solution, you need make a new json file and use multi-GNSS orbits.
-And the RINEX you select must have multi-GNSS SNR observations in it. p041 currently has multi-GNSS data in the RINEX file, so you can use it as a test.
+And the RINEX file you use
+must have multi-GNSS SNR observations in it. p041 currently has multi-GNSS data in the RINEX file, so you can use it as a test.